ijktech/ByteGPT-Android/README.md

 ### 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is available for non-commercial use under the create-commons 4.0 License.
+For commercial licensing please contact me.

 ### 📧 Contact